 Like cast iron, carbon steel cookware cannot go in the dishwasher.
 And it also takes a while to heat up and doesn’t retain its heat, making it relatively inefficient.

 Stainless steel is a healthy cookware choice that can last a long time.
 It works well for pressure cookers and big pots of soup, steamed vegetables, and cooking legumes and grains.
-However, stainless steel isn’t great for frying or sauté pans because it isn’t non-stick.
-It requires either a lot of water or some oil to keep food from sticking.
+Stainless steel is also a great choice for sautéing once it’s nice and hot.
+However, it may require a little water or vegetable broth to keep food from sticking.
+Learn more about how to sauté oil-free in non-toxic pans here.

 A few highly consumer-rated stainless steel products include: the Cuisinart MCP-12N Multiclad Pro Stainless Steel Cookware Set here, the Cook N Home 10-Piece Stainless Steel Cookware Set here, and the Cooks Standard 12-Inch/30cm Classic Stainless Steel Everyday Chef’s Stir Fry Pan here.